 Have you felt the sudden painful jolt you get when you brush someone’s arm?
-If you have a woolen blanket then you should definitely do this, switch off the light and brush your clothes with the woolen blanket.
+If you have a woollen blanket then you should definitely do this, switch off the light and brush your clothes with the woollen blanket.
 The amount of sparks that go off will amaze you.
 Believe it or not, this very phenomenon is also responsible for all the lightning strikes on our planet.
 So what is it?
 It is known as Static Electricity.
 Static electricity can be a nuisance or even a danger.
-The energy that makes your hair to stand on end can also damage electronic equipment’s and cause explosions.
+The energy that makes your hair to stand on end can also damage electronic equipments and cause explosions.
 To understand static electricity, we need to first understand the basics of atoms and electric charge.

 What is an Electric Charge?

 Atoms are the building blocks of the universe.
 Whatever you see around you can be divided into smaller and smaller parts until you finally reach a part you cannot divide further.
 This building block is what we call an Atom.
 Inside an atom are protons, electrons and neutrons.
 Out of the three, electrons and protons fit the definition of an electric charge.
 The protons are positively charged, the electrons are negatively charged, and the neutrons are neutral.
-A majority of the mass of the atom is concentrated into a very tiny space in the center called the Nucleus and the electrons revolve around this heavy nucleus.
+A majority of the mass of the atom is concentrated in a very tiny space in the centre called the nucleus and the electrons revolve around this heavy nucleus.

 This means that electrons are held very loosely compared to protons.
-Therefore from hence forth the movement of charges here will be restricted to the movement of electrons.
+Therefore, the movement of charges here will be restricted to the movement of electrons.
 Since the atoms are made up of protons and electrons, we can safely conclude that all things are made up of electric charges.
 The charge of one proton is equal in strength to the charge of one electron.
 When the number of protons in an atom equals the number of electrons, the atom itself has no overall charge, it is neutral.

 Static electricity refers to an imbalance between the electric charges in a body, specifically the imbalance between the negative and the positive charges on a body.
 The imbalance in the charge is introduced by physical means.
 One of the most common causes of static electricity is contact between solid objects.
 It was mentioned earlier that the movement of protons is not possible and the only movement of electric charge seen in static electricity is electrons.